okechukwu0127/okechukwu0127/README.md

 ⚡️ What I do:
-- Software Engineer
+- Software Engineer 👨🏻‍💻
 - Speaking at Conferences => Send me a [mail at](mailto:okechukwu0127@gmail.com) if you need me at your Conference.
 - Founder of many tech applications on various stores.
-- Technical Writer
+- Technical Trainer/Writer 🔖
-- Pro-active in nature
+- Pro-active in nature 🔥
-- Play basketBall
+- Play BasketBall 🏀
-- Play PS4 (FIFA)
+- Play PS4 (FIFA) 🎮

 📫 How to reach me: